magneticio/vamp.io/content/resources/run vamp/quick setup/quick-setup-kubernetes.md

 >**Note**:

-> * [Minikube](https://github.com/kubernetes/minikube) can also be used.
+> * Minikube can also be used. ([github.com - minikube](https://github.com/kubernetes/minikube))
 > * **Stuck?** If you need help you can find us on [Gitter] (https://gitter.im/magneticio/vamp)

 ## In depth

 ### Before we begin...
-It is advisable to try out [the official Quickstart for Google Container Engine](https://cloud.google.com/container-engine/docs/quickstart) tutorial first.
+It is advisable to try out the official Quickstart for Google Container Engine tutorial first ([google.com - container engine quickstart](https://cloud.google.com/container-engine/docs/quickstart)).

 ### Step 1: Create a new GKE cluster: